Judge or condemn

 Motivators and De-motivators

-Employees derive satisfaction from personal development, successes, recognition, authority, the ability to achieve results, possess and deploy knowledge, and so on.
-These positive things increase your job satisfaction when they are present.
-They are also called motivators, things that make you happier and more satisfied and therefore motivate you.
+Employees derive satisfaction from personal development, successes, recognition, authority, the ability to achieve results, possessing and applying knowledge, and so on.
+These positive factors increase your job satisfaction when they are present.

-Some tasks have certain demotivating characteristics.
-Consider performing routine tasks for a long time or a persistently high workload.
-There are also many professions that require you to sit in front of a computer all day.
-In other positions, people experience that they have too few options to organize their own work or influence its quality.
-The working environment can also lead to dissatisfaction.
-Consider stressors such as noise pollution or too high a temperature.
+In other roles, people experience having too few opportunities to organize their own work or influence its quality.
+The work environment can also lead to dissatisfaction.
+Consider stressors such as noise pollution or excessive temperatures.

 Such things contribute to a reduction in job satisfaction and are also called de-motivators.
 So they have a demotivating effect.
 A few examples: